 Hey everybody, my name is Hayden Kim and I am a Eugene, Oregon native.

 I've been an avid sports man my entire life, and only a couple years ago--2 years to be exact--I was introduced to B/R and the world of sports writing, and honestly haven't looked back.

 Since then, I have amassed thousands of readers, a short stint as a NBA Featured Columnist, publications on LA Times, CBS Sports, etc, and most importantly, a priceless experience that I will never forget.

-I am now writing for my school newspaper, the Daily Emerald at the University of Oregon as a Junior Sports Reporter and it's been a priceless experience.
+I am now writing for my school newspaper, the Daily Emerald at the University of Oregon as the Senior Sports Reporter and it's been a priceless experience.

 But enough of me.
-All you need to know about my sports affiliations are that "I Love my Ducks," I am a die-hard Laker fan, and I am a huge sports fan in general.
+All you need to know about my sports affiliations are that "I Love my Ducks," I am a die-hard Laker fan, and I am a low-key advocate for J.R.
+Smith.

 I look forward to meeting and talking to all of you and I hope I can learn as much from you as you from me.
 This really is a great platform and I hope all of you take full advantage of it.